 Museums are great places worth a visit when you want to learn a bit of history.
 This Germanic National Museum is a kind of treasury for the German-speaking world.
 It has over 25,000 exhibits that help map the German cultural past.

-Some of the things to see in this Nuremberg museum include medieval period decorative items, armor, toys, scientific instruments, books, clothing, liturgical treasures, musical instruments, prehistoric and ancient archaeology toys.
+However, you may have to plan ahead by a few hours or a day if you want to visit this complex.
+Some of the things to see at the German National Museum include medieval-period decorative items, armor, toys, scientific instruments, books, clothing, liturgical treasures, musical instruments, and prehistoric and ancient archaeology toys.

 Some of the other remarkable art exhibits worth seeing include Dürer’s rhinoceros, Albrecht Dürer’s portrait of his mother, Rembrandt’s renowned Wide-Eyed Self-Portrait, and Lucas Cranach the Elder’s portrait of Martin Luther.

-9. Explore the Artist Albrecht Dürer’s Haus
+10. Explore Albrecht Dürer’s House

-See Related: 18 German Speaking Countries Around the World
+See Related: German-Speaking Countries Around the World

-10. Visit the Hospital of the Holy Spirit
+11. Visit the Hospital of the Holy Spirit

 Established between 1332 and 1339, this is one of the largest medieval hospitals still standing.
 It was established by a wealthy patrician called Konrad Gross to help the elderly and the needy.